-How this CPA-turned-CEO Uses Data Driven Decision Making to Improve Profitability w/Stephen King
+How this CPA-turned-CEO Uses Data-Driven Decisions w/Stephen King

 Stephen King is the President & CEO of GrowthForce, a company that specializes in outsourced bookkeeping, accounting and controller services for companies that want to run better, grow faster and make more money.
 Stephen spent much of his career at Ernst & Young and Amnesty International US, and has started a couple of his own companies.